alex/what-happens-when/README.rst

-In order to determine the maximum transmit unit (MTU) that an operating system should form packets into before sending them it must check the interface that it will send it through and see what value is saved as the MTU.You can check what your saved values for each interface are by typing "ip link list | grep mtu" if you are using linux or by "netsh interface ipv4 show subinterfaces" (or ipv6) on windows.
+In order to determine the maximum transmit unit (MTU) that an operating system should form packets into before sending them it must check the interface that it will send it through to see what value is saved as the MTU.
+You can check what your saved values for each interface are by typing "ip link list | grep mtu" if you are using linux or by "netsh interface ipv4 show subinterfaces" (or ipv6) on windows.